-Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.Matthew 4:1(ESV)
+Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.Matthew 4:1(NASB)

 Loving Father, thank You for Christ's victory over Satan on my behalf.
-Help me to walk in newness of life and in the power of the Spirit, knowing that without You I can do nothing but that in Christ I have the victory over Satan, sin, the world and the flesh, in Jesus name I pray, AMEN.
+Help me to walk in newness of life in the power of the Spirit.
+I know that without You, I can do nothing, but in Christ, I have the victory over Satan, sin, the world, and the flesh.
+Thank You, in Jesus' name, AMEN.